web-platform-tests/rfcs/rfcs/interop_2022.md

 ## Summary

 Interop 2022 is a public effort and benchmark around which browser vendors can collaborate to improve interoperability in areas believed to be important to web developers.
-10 new focus areas have been selected, and 5 have been carried forward from Interop 2021.

-For each area, a set of tests have been identified, and progress is tracked with scores for each area as well as for the overall effort.
+It is composed of two parts:

+- 15 focus areas on which implementations will be scored according to their pass rate on selected tests.
+This comprises 10 newly selected areas, plus the 5 areas from Interop 2021.
+- 3 "investigate" areas which are important to web compatibility but where collaborative effort is required to find the path to interoperable implementations.
+These will be scored according to assessed progress in the individual areas.

+90% of the overall score will come from the test pass rate in the focus areas, and 10% from progress on the investigate areas.
 There will be a dashboard for this at https://wpt.fyi/interop-2022.

 See the [Interop 2022 repo](https://github.com/web-platform-tests/interop-2022) for all of the proposals and discussions that led to the current set of areas.